michaelszymczak/jekyll-sandbox/app/_posts/2017-05-18-rediscovering-tdd-my-way.md

 ```

 In the light of big and small cycles, my approach differs from middle out/bottom up classic TDD in a sense that small Red-Green-Refactor cycles are part of a Refactor phase in a bigger cycle, whereas in middle out/bottom up
-classical TDD small Red-Gree-Refactor cycles happens before the Red phase of a bigger cycle, i.e. small building blocks are developer first, then higher-level functionality is specified (Red) and implemented
+classical TDD small Red-Green-Refactor cycles happens before the Red phase of a bigger cycle, i.e. small building blocks are developer first, then higher-level functionality is specified (Red) and implemented
 using the already built small components (Green).

 ```